psidnell/ofexport2/README.md

 - Add filters one at time until you get the required output.
 - Use the **-f debug** to use the debug format that lists all attributes of an item.

+#### Modifying Node Values

+Suppose you want a report but don't want to see Task notes:

+    of2 -m 'type=="Task" && note=null'

+Note the use of the single '=' in the second part of the expression, this actually modifies (deletes) the note.
+All manner of lunacy is possible:

+    of2 -m 'name.contains("Fight Club") && name=name.replaceAll("Fight", "XXXXX")'

 ## Writing a Template ##